simonklee/noeqd/README.md

 # The "Why not snowflake?"

 At Heroku, we value services that are simple, as self-contained as possible, and use nothing more than they can reasonably get away with.
 The setup and distribution of an application should be as quick and painless as possible.
 This means ruthlessly eliminating as much baggage, waste, and other overhead as possible.

 # How it works

 ## GUID generation and guarantees

-GUIDs are represented as 64bit integers and are composed of (as described by the [snowflake][] README):
+GUIDs are represented as 64 bit integers and are composed of (as described by the [snowflake][] README):

 * time - 41 bits (millisecond precision with a custom epoch gives us 69 years)
-* configured machine id - 10 bits - gives us up to 1024 machines
+* configured machine id - 10 bits - gives us up to 1024
+  machines
-* sequence number - 12 bits - rolls over every 4096 per machine (with protection to avoid rollover in the same ms)
+* sequence number - 12 bits - rolls over every 4096 per
+  machine (with protection to avoid rollover in the same ms)

 ## Sorting - Time Ordered